Allsvenskan: Medal table

 Historically the players and coaching staff from the four best teams in Allsvenskan are awarded medals at the end of each season.
-The champions are awarded the gold medal while the runners-up receive the "big silver" medal.
-The third place team gets the "small silver" medal instead of the more commonly used bronze medal which is instead awarded to the fourth-place finisher.
-This tradition of awarding four medals and not three is thought to have to do with the fact that the losers of the Semi-finals of Svenska Mästerskapet were both given bronze medals since no bronze match was played.
+The champions are awarded the gold medal while the runners-up receive the large silver medal.
+The third place team gets the small silver medal instead of the more commonly used bronze medal which is instead awarded to the fourth-place finisher.
+This tradition of awarding four medals and not three is thought to have to do with the fact that the losers of the semi-finals of Svenska Mästerskapet were both given bronze medals since no bronze match was played.

 The overall medal rank is displayed below after points in descending order.
-5 points are awarded for a "gold" medal, 3 points for a "big silver" medal, 2 points for a "small silver" medal and 1 point for a bronze medal.
-The table that follows is accurate as of the end of the 2020 season.
+5 points are awarded for a gold medal, 3 points for a large silver medal, 2 points for a small silver medal and 1 point for a bronze medal.
+The table that follows is accurate as of the end of the 2025 season.